styled-system/styled-system/packages/css/README.md

 )
 ```

-To make the css prop work with `styled-components` `babel-plugin-styled-components` must be enabled.
+To make the css prop work with `styled-components`, `babel-plugin-styled-components` must be enabled.

 ## Theme Keys